How It Works

 Why It Is Used

 Erlotinib slows or stops the growth and spread of cancer cells in the body.
-It is used to treat non–small cell lung cancer that has spread (metastasized) outside the lung.
-It is used after a person's cancer has not responded to the chemotherapy medicines that are tried first for non–small cell lung cancer.
+It is used to treat cancers such as pancreatic cancer or non-small cell lung cancer.
+This medicine may be used with chemotherapy or if a person's cancer has not responded to chemotherapy.

 How Well It Works

 Erlotinib is an effective antitumor medicine.
 But the type and extent of a cancer determines how effectively this medicine slows or stops the growth of cancer cells in the body.
 Erlotinib works best in people who have changes (mutations) in the epidermal growth factor receptor (EGFR).1

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.

 Here are some important things to think about:

 Call your doctor right away if you have:

 In rare cases, erlotinib can cause a serious lung problem called interstitial lung disease.
 Immediately report any shortness of breath or cough to your oncologist.